-I am an Instructor of Medicine and Pediatrics who specializes in the care of adults, adolescents, and children with overweight and obesity.
+I am an obesity medicine physician scientist and media professional who specializes in the care of adults, adolescents, and children with overweight and obesity.
 After completing my fellowship in obesity medicine & nutrition at MGH and HMS and a Zuckerman fellowship as a mid-career Master of Public Administration student at the Harvard Kennedy School of Government in 2015, I joined the faculty where I provide clinical care, supervise trainees, administer a clinic, and conduct research on obesity, health policy, and health disparities to enhance our knowledge and quality of patient care.

 Area of Excellence: Clinical Expertise and Innovation

 My clinical interests and expertise revolve around the practice of obesity medicine and nutrition.
 Since 2007, I have been actively involved in clinical work, providing treatment of patients afflicted with obesity; I receive referrals from colleagues locally, regionally, nationally, and internationally.

 In the MGH Weight Center, we evaluate and treat thousands of patients each year; and it serves as a core training experience for several HMS medical students, residents, and fellows each year.
 I have helped to develop a standardized approach for the use of weight loss pharmacotherapy for adults and have assisted with the development of our pediatric treatment program.
 I have utilized weight loss medication after bariatric surgery, and I am helping to disseminate information on its use for weight regain and subclinical weight loss.
 I receive invitations to speak on the topic of obesity at local, regional, national, and international meetings.
 I serve as a peer reviewer for several medical journals on the topic of obesity, nutrition, physical activity, public health, health disparities, and health policy.